eugenvector/cool-tools/README.md

 # cool-tools

-Cool tools to keep at hand
+List of simple and useful tools